InseeFr/Pogues/doc/javascript/syntax.md

 ## ES2015

-TODO
-ES2015 and more thanks to babel
+We use ES2015 syntax thanks to the [babel plugin](https://github.com/InseeFr/Pogues/blob/cc5ee57a6dabaeaa3a752ec48e632b3f7e04801d/webpack.config.js#L23-L36) for Webpack.
+Most of the highlights in this file are related to ES2015 syntax.

 ## Destructuring

-Destructuring assignments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) allow to extract some information from an object or an array.
+[Destructuring assignments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) allow to extract some information from an object or an array.
 They look like this:

 ```javascript
 const person = { firstname: 'john', lastname: 'doe' }